factorio-rivets/rivets-rs/README.md

 # Rivets 🔩

-Welcome to the Rivets, a Factorio modding written in Rust!
+Welcome to the Rivets, a Factorio mod loader written in Rust!
 Rivets injects code into the Factorio binary via DLL injection, providing a powerful toolset for modding and enhancing the game.

+Mods written in Rivets have access to functionality not possible within the traditional Lua API.
+- Directly modifiy functionality in the compiled Factorio executable.
+- Add new prototypes such as [LinkedRail](https://mods.factorio.com/mod/linked-rail).
+- Access to a huge library of crates via the Rust [package manager](https://crates.io/).
+- Go blazingly fast with Rust memory safety guarantees and multithreading.
+- A superset of all the functionality possible within the vanilla Lua scripting language.

 ## Features